Phillip Adams (writer)

-Phillip Andrew Hedley Adams (born 12 July 1939) is an Australian humanist, social commentator, ex-broadcaster, public intellectual, and farmer.
+Phillip Andrew Hedley Adams (born 12 July 1939) is an Australian humanist, social commentator, former broadcaster, public intellectual, and farmer.
 He hosted Late Night Live, an Australian Broadcasting Corporation (ABC) program on Radio National from 1991 to 2024.
-He also writes a weekly column for The Weekend Australian.

 Adams has had careers in advertising and film production and has served on many non-profit boards including WikiLeaks, Greenpeace Australia, Ausflag, Care Australia, Film Victoria, National Museum of Australia, both the Adelaide and Brisbane festivals of ideas, the Montsalvat Arts Society and the Don Dunstan Foundation.
 As a young man he joined the Communist Party of Australia, and was a member of the Australian Labor Party for fifty years.

 Adams has been appointed a Member and subsequently an Officer, then a Companion of the Order of Australia; and he has received numerous awards including six honorary doctorates from Australian universities; Republican of the Year 2005; the Senior ANZAC Fellowship; the Australian Humanist of the Year, the Gold Lion at Cannes Lions Festival; the Longford Award; a Walkley Award; and the Henry Lawson Australian Arts Award.
 In 1997 the International Astronomical Union named a minor planet orbiting the Sun between Mars and Jupiter after him.
 A National Trust poll elected him one of Australia's 100 national living treasures.

 Early years

 Phillip Andrew Hedley Adams was born in Maryborough, Victoria, the only child of an English-born Congregational Church minister, the Reverend Charles Adams.
 His childhood was anything but idyllic and his parents separated when he was young.
 Interviewed in 2006, Adams said that:

-My first memories were my mother... absolutely dependent on the begging bowl – that little round dish with a piece of cloth at the bottom where parishioners would put a couple of bob.
-When dad went off to the war, I was taken up by my grandparents... and lived on a dirt-poor farm...
-I lived in penury for the first 10, 15 years of my life....
-Mother dumped [my father] in favour of a rather sleazy businessman... a sociopath who tried to murder me...
+My first memories were my mother ... absolutely dependent on the begging bowl – that little round dish with a piece of cloth at the bottom where parishioners would put a couple of bob.
+When dad went off to the war, I was taken up by my grandparents ... and lived on a dirt-poor farm ...
+I lived in penury for the first 10, 15 years of my life. ...
+Mother dumped [my father] in favour of a rather sleazy businessman ... a sociopath who tried to murder me ...
 I spent the latter part of my childhood trying to protect my mother from this psycho.

 Of his education he has said: "I was forced to leave school before completing my secondary education and the only job I could get was working in advertising."

 Adams joined the Communist Party of Australia at age 16, while employed in advertising, but left at age 19.
-In a 2015 article for The Australian, Adams wrote that the Australian Security Intelligence Organisation (ASIO) opened a file on him when he was 15 as a "radicalised teenager...
+In a 2015 article for The Australian, Adams wrote that the Australian Security Intelligence Organisation (ASIO) opened a file on him when he was 15 as a "radicalised teenager ...
 Having replaced scouting’s woggle and knots with Stalin’s hammer and sickle."

 After his time in the communist movement, Adams joined the Australian Labor Party, parting only after what he described in 2010 as "50 years of membership, through thick and thin".